epfl-ada/ada-2021-project-teamphilippe/README.md

 - Exploratory data analysis :
   - Do many quotes miss an author ?
   - Do many quotes output a possible speaker with a probability less than 0.5 ?
   - Are the quotes equally distributed over time ?
-Are there spikes for the number of quotes at certain dates or periods corresponding to particular events ?
+Are there spikes for the number of quotes corresponding to particular events ?
   - What is the distribution of the number of quotes per author ?

 - Clustering of the groups :